 In large deployments, a single system or node can act as the gateway to other Elements or Element groups.
-For example, up.time might need to go through a router, configured as a node in up.time, to monitor one or more systems that are behind the node.
+For example, Uptime Infrastructure Monitor might need to go through a router, configured as a node in Uptime Infrastructure Monitor, to monitor one or more systems that are behind the node.
 This situation is illustrated below:

-If the router fails, up.time will generate alerts for all the Elements behind the routers because the service monitors cannot communicate with them.
+If the router fails, Uptime Infrastructure Monitor generates alerts for all the Elements behind the routers because the service monitors cannot communicate with them.